nelson-lang/nelson/README.md

 [![GitHub license](https://img.shields.io/badge/license-GPL2-blue.svg)](https://github.com/Nelson-numerical-software/nelson/blob/master/COPYING.md)
 [![CLA assistant](https://cla-assistant.io/readme/badge/Nelson-numerical-software/nelson)](https://cla-assistant.io/Nelson-numerical-software/nelson)

-NelSon is a numerical interpreter in the spirit of Octave and others commercial products, using modern C/C++ libraries (Boost, Eigen, ...) and others state of art numerical libraries.
+Nelson is a numerical interpreter providing a powerful open computing environment for engineering and scientific applications using modern C/C++ libraries (Boost, Eigen, …) and others state of art numerical libraries.

+It has sophisticated data structures (including cell, struct, linear systems, …), an interpreter and a high level programming language.

+Nelson has been developped to be an open/modular system where an user can define these own data types and operations on these data types by using overload.

 ## Features:
 - Types managed by Nelson:
   * double and double complex: scalar, vector, matrix 2D, N dimensions array, sparse matrix.
   * single and single complex: scalar, vector, matrix 2D, N dimensions array, sparse matrix.